sikehish/SyncLab/README.md

 We welcome contributions from the community!
 Feel free to fork the repository and submit a pull request with your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a custom license.
 See the `LICENSE` file for details.